Lázaro Barbosa de Sousa

-Lázaro Barbosa de Sousa (27 August 1988 – 28 June 2021) was a Brazilian fugitive Criminal and Spree Killer wanted for murder, rape, home invasion and kidnapping.
+Lázaro Barbosa de Sousa (27 August 1988 – 28 June 2021) was a Brazilian mass murderer, serial killer, and rapist.
+He murdered two people in 2007 and escaped prison several times.
 On 9 June 2021, he murdered four members of a family in Ceilândia and fled, triggering a 20-day manhunt which culminated with his death in a shootout with police.

 Criminal history

 He was arrested in Bahia in 2007 for killing two people, but escaped ten days later, and moved to the Federal District.
 Two years later, he was arrested again in Brasília and sent to Papuda prison, this time he was convicted of theft, rape, and illegal possession of a firearm.
 In 2013, a team of doctors concluded that he had serious mental issues, and described Lázaro as impulsive, anxious, mentally unstable, and with "sexual worries".
 During Easter of 2016, he again escaped after being temporarily allowed to leave prison.

 In 2018, he was recaptured but escaped again.